Privacy Policy

 Sip is a live map of nightlife — bars, crews, and the people you actually go out with.
 To make that work we collect some information about you, what you do in the app, and where you are.
 This policy explains what, why, and what you can do about it.
 If anything here is unclear, email sam@sipapp.coand we’ll answer plainly.

-This policy applies to the Sip mobile app, the Sip website at sipapp.co, and any related services operated by Sip, Inc. (“Sip,” “we,” “us”).
+This policy applies to the Sip mobile app, the Sip website at sipapp.co, and any related services operated by White Pine Enterprises, LLC (“Sip,” “we,” “us”).
 By using Sip you agree to this policy and to our Terms of Service.

 Who can use Sip